Hepatitis E is a preventable disease of the liver caused by the hepatitis E virus (HEV).

-The hepatitis E virus causes acute sporadic and epidemic viral hepatitis.
+The HEV causes acute sporadic and epidemic viral hepatitis.
 The incubation period following exposure to hepatitis E ranges from 3 to 8 weeks, with a mean of 40 days.
 There are no chronic infections reported.

 The general symptoms of hepatitis E can be:

 - Abdominal pain and tenderness

 - Nausea, vomiting